JBB248/FinalFormatVII/README.md

             <li>MacOS: <a href="https://lime.openfl.org/docs/advanced-setup/macos/">Setup MacOS</a></li>
             <li>Linux: <a href="https://lime.openfl.org/docs/advanced-setup/linux/">Setup Linux</a></li>
         </ul>
-        This is OPTIONAL because this project is predominantly built with Hashlink, which Flixel includes with its installation
+        This is OPTIONAL because this project is tested using Hashlink, which Flixel includes with its installation
     </li>
     <li>
         From here, you can just use the usual lime commands to build.